 A dragonrider is a person whose mount is a dragon.
 Dragonriders could be found among the dragonlord families in the Valyrian Freehold, when the Freehold was still strong.
 The Targaryens were one of these dragonlord families, although far from the most powerful, and were the last known dragonriders to survive the Doom of Valyria and its aftermath.

-About who can be trained to serve as battle mounts and understand vocal commands.
+Dragons are intelligent creatures who can be trained to serve as battle mounts and understand vocal commands.
 They are said to be capricious in nature, and have to be trained, to keep them from laying waste to everything around them.

 A person may become a dragonrider at any age, much like horses and their riders; some when they are very young, some as teenagers, some not until adulthood.
 To ride a dragon, a person has to bond with the dragon.
 Once the dragon and the rider have bonded, that dragon will not allow anyone else to mount it while its rider lives, no matter how familiar said person might be to the dragon.
 For example, when Rhaenyra Targaryen's son Joffrey Velaryon attempted to mount her dragon Syrax, Syrax shrugged him off mid-flight, causing him to fall to his death.
 Dragons are, however, willing to accept another person upon their backs when their own rider has mounted as well; the dragon Vhagar accepted young Lord Ronnel Arryn upon his back when Queen Visenya Targaryen gave him a ride, and a century later was willing to allow Alys Rivers to mount her when her current rider, Prince Aemond Targaryen, had also mounted.
 At some point, it became custom among members of House Targaryen to ensure the bonding with dragons by placing unhatched dragon eggs in the cradles of their children.
 Whilst the dragons still lived, most of these eggs hatched.
 Even after the death of the last dragon in 153 AC this custom continued, though none of the eggs hatched.